 In the summer and on crisp winter days alike it is wonderful to walk along the Thames, towards Bushy Park all the way to famous Hampton Court Palace.

 This part of London is also great for shopping, with a great selection of high street shops on Clarence Street and in the Bentall Centre.
 Then, for the freshest of produce, visit the market on Ancient Market Place – open Monday to Saturday.

 Old and new really come together in Kingston with many shops and boutiques based in old half-timbered buildings.

 However, if you are looking for a traditional holiday feeling, Kingston Christmas Market is the place to be.
-This German-style Christmas market takes place every year between the end of November and 31st December.
+This German-style Christmas market takes place every year around November and December.

 Alpine chalets with Christmas souvenirs, arts and crafts, holiday food and mulled wine can be found throughout the town during this time of year.
 So bring a full wallet if you are visiting Kingston, because it will be hard not to buy your next Christmas gift here.